zhou-wj/tf-tutorials/Docker.md

 ```
 **${Yourname} **mean your name in pinyin, **${YourID} **means your student ID.

-e.g.  `nvidia-docker run -it -v /home/student/course/:/root/course/ -v /home/student/students/chenghao/:/root/chenghao --name=1801213964 ufoym/deepo:tensorflow-py36-cu90 bash `
+e.g.  `nvidia-docker run -it -v /home/student/course/:/root/course/ -v /home/student/students/chenghao/:/root/chenghao --name=1801213964 ufoym/deepo:tensorflow-py36-cu90 bash`

-Then you can run your code in the container. **The code is in /root/course. **
+Then you can run your code in the container. **The code is in /root/course/.**

 To use opencv package, you need to install it in your container.